 If necessary, an inspector will be dispatched to inspect your property to identify what may be attracting rats to your property.
 Guidance will be offered regarding exclusion of rats from the interior of your home, attractants on your property and control measure residents can take.
 Click here if you are experiencing an increase in rat activity or if you are seeing indicators that you may have rats.
-The link above will provide guidance regarding the reduction of conditions favorable to rats.
+The link above will provide further guidance regarding the reduction of conditions favorable to rats.

 Click here to learn how to address rat issues on your own property.

 An Inspector will visit the mound site and determine if RIFA are present.
 Once positively identified, a pesticide treatment will be performed.
 It may take up to one month for the colony to become inactive.